Father Colin McLean

 As Father Colin McLean he took an active part in a number of SAF events culminating with him reading the Collect of the SAF Association at the re-dedication of the SAF Memorial in Staffordshire in June 2025.

-The Archbishop of Westminster, the Most Reverend Richard Moth, will lead the service - the Church’s farewell to a Priest regarded very highly.
+A Requiem Mass for Colin was held on Wednesday 6 May at Our Lady of Hal Roman Catholic Church, Camden.
+The Archbishop of Westminster, the Most Reverend Richard Moth, lead the service - the Church’s farewell to a Priest regarded very highly.
 The Archbishop was Bishop of the Forces from 2009 - 2015.
-Biographical notes about Colin’s military service have been prepared for the Archbishop, who will read the eulogy.
+An obituary for Colin was read at the service by the Vicar General of the diocese of Westminster, Monsignor Martin Hayes.

 Comments